 The Kiwi build type is used to build system, virtual, and other images.
 The image store for the Kiwi build type is pre-defined as a file system directory at /srv/www/os-images on the server.
-Uyuni serves the image store over HTTPS from https://example.com/os-images/.
+Uyuni serves the image store over HTTPS from //<SERVER-FQDN>/os-images/.
 The image store location is unique and is not customizable.